 During the observation, the observer will rate each category and sum the total per area.
-The observer will then return the completed instrument to the candidate to be submitted to the YDC Support Specialist.
+The observer will then return the completed instrument to the candidate to be uploaded into the "Credential Supporting Documents" learning path within the CypherWorx platform.
 Please keep the original as part of your YDC Candidate Portfolio.